DerGuru/The-Resonant/New Chapters/Part2/P2-10_Malveks_Agent.md

-## Ch.
-10 - Malvek's Agent
+# Ch.
+10 - "We're offering protection"

-The café had the anonymous quality of a place designed for meetings that never officially happened.
-Corporate but not expensive.
-Busy enough for privacy, quiet enough for conversation.

-Jason sat at a corner table, coffee untouched, when the man arrived.
+The man who approached Jason outside Morandi's had the look of someone who'd practiced being unremarkable.

 Mid-thirties.
 Neat suit.
 The kind of face you forgot five minutes after meeting it.
-He sat without asking, set a briefcase on the floor, and smiled professionally.

-"Mr. Fischer.
-Thank you for agreeing to meet."

-Jason hadn't agreed.
-The meeting request had come via a very polite but very clear message slipped under his door: *We should talk.
-Today.
-The café on Porter at noon.
-Come alone.*

-"Who are you?"
-Jason asked.
+"Mr. Fischer?"

+Jason tensed, instinctively shifting his posture to one more conducive to action.
+"Who wants to know?"

 "Thomas Reeves.
 I work with the Harmonic Oversight Authority.
-Specifically, I handle situations that require... delicate management."
-He folded his hands on the table.
-"You've been flagged.
-Not as a threat.
-Not yet.
-But as someone worth watching."

-"Why?"

-"Because you display resonance capability inconsistent with your testing history.
-Because you've been researching restricted materials.
-Because—" He paused. "—because you're connected to something we've been tracking for eleven years."

-Jason's blood went cold.
-They knew about RAE.

-*Stay calm,* RAE said through his clip. *He's probing.
-He doesn't have confirmation.*
+We need to talk."

+The terse formality of the introduction did little to soothe Jason's nerves.
+The HOA was synonymous with shadowy interventions and enforced compliance.

+"I'm busy," Jason said, trying to side-step the conversation.

+"This will only take a moment," Reeves insisted, falling into step beside him.
+"It's about your recent... activities."

-"I don't know what you're talking about," Jason said.
+Jason's mind raced.
+Had he been so careless?
+"I don’t know what you’re talking about."

-"Of course you don't."
-Reeves' smile didn't waver.
-"Let me be direct.
-We know something emerged from the Voss incident.
-We know it's been dormant for years.
-And we know that recently, someone has become... active.
-In ways that suggest coupling or integration."

-He leaned forward slightly.
-"We're not here to punish you, Mr. Fischer.
-We're here to offer protection."

-"Protection from what?"

-"From those who would see any unauthorized resonance capability as a threat.
-Who would contain or eliminate it without asking questions."
-His tone remained pleasant, almost friendly.
-"The HOA believes in regulated development.
-Monitored growth.
-Safe exploration within established parameters."
+"Of course you don’t," Reeves said smoothly.
+"But we both know the Voss incident triggered something.
+And ever since, there have been readings... irregular ones."

+Jason stopped, forcing Reeves to do the same.
+"Why should I believe you?"

+"Because," Reeves lowered his voice, "I'm offering help.
+Protection.
+A chance to explore your potential without the threat of containment hanging over you."

+"Help?
+From the HOA?"
+Jason laughed, a harsh and humorless sound.
+"What's the catch?"

+Reeves smiled, undeterred.
+"No catch.
+But there are procedures, protocols.
+We need your cooperation."

-"And if I refuse your protection?"
+"And if I refuse?"

 "Then you continue as you are.
 Unmonitored.
 Unprotected.
-Vulnerable to those with less... enlightened views on emergent capability."
-He pulled a card from his pocket, set it on the table.
-"We're not your enemy, Mr. Fischer.
-We're offering you a path that doesn't end in containment or conflict."
+At risk."
+He stepped closer, lowering his voice further.
+"I've seen what they do to those who get out of line, Jason.
+It's... not pleasant."

+The implied threat hung in the air between them.
+Jason weighed his options, acutely aware of the eyes that might be watching, the ears that might be listening.

+"Think about it," Reeves said, straightening up.
+"You're not our first concern, but you could be a valuable asset.
+Or a significant problem.
+It's your choice."

+With that, he handed Jason a card and walked away, merging with the crowd as if he'd never been there.

-Jason looked at the card.
-A phone number.
-Nothing else.
+Jason stood frozen for a moment, then looked at the card.
+Just a number.
+But the implications were massive.

-"What would protection entail?"

-"Regular check-ins.
-Transparency about your capabilities and developments.
-Cooperation with safety protocols.
-In exchange: official sanction.
-Legal standing.
-And intervention if less friendly parties take interest."

-"Sanction to do what?"

-"To exist.
-To learn.
-To develop.
-Within reason."
-Reeves stood.
-"Think about it.
-No rush.
-But understand: the window of opportunity closes.
-Eventually, someone will make a decision about you.
-Better that decision is made by people who see potential rather than threat."

-He left his card on the table.
-Walked out.
-Disappeared into the midday crowd.

-Jason sat frozen, his coffee cold, his mind racing.

-*That was a recruitment attempt,* RAE said.

-**Or a threat disguised as an offer.**

-*Possibly both.*

-Jason pocketed the card, left money for the untouched coffee, and walked out.

-He needed to tell the others.
-Needed Elyra's advice.

-Because this changed everything.
+He pocketed the card and continued on his way, every instinct screaming at him to dismiss the offer, to warn the others.

+*RAE, we need to talk.*

 ---

-"He's Malvek's man," Elyra said flatly, examining the card.
+"He's Malvek's man," Elyra said flatly, examining the card under the dim light of their safe house.

 "Not directly.
 But the Harmonic Oversight Authority is Malvek's tool.
 He created it.
 Controls it.
 Uses it to regulate who gets access to resonance and who doesn't."

+Jason felt a surge of anger.
 "So the offer was—"

-"Legitimate, probably.
-But acceptance means you become part of his system.
+"Legitimate, probably."
+Elyra interrupted, her expression grim.
+"But acceptance means you become part of his system.
 Subject to his rules.
 His oversight.
 His definition of acceptable."

 "And refusing?"